goinvo/InvoPlaybook/_posts/2014-11-01-pre-kickoff.markdown

 ### Two Weeks before Kickoff

 Schedule kickoff date(s) and times with the client.
-Also send over an agenda of kickoff.
+Also send over an agenda of kickoff (Agenda examples to be added).

 Send client and stakeholders the kickoff survey and ask for this to be completed within 5 days.
 But first [duplicate this kickoff survey](https://docs.google.com/forms/d/1Ii4KitXws0w85CLn_LQvLhOHL9p75dMMT2CCc0_iwwM/edit) and edit it for your project.